ignite/cli/docs/docs/02-guide/06-tokenfactory/01-tokenfactory.md

 **For `CmdUpdateDenom()`:**

-- Reduce the number of arguments to 5, excluding supply, precision, and ticker, and modify the usage descriptions accordingly.
+- Reduce the number of arguments to 5, excluding `supply`, `precision`, and `ticker`, and modify the usage descriptions accordingly.

 Also, update the tests in `x/tokenfactory/client/cli/tx_denom_test.go` to reflect these changes.